n0tnull/Adebar-wiki/Configuration.md

     * `0` will simply „hammer them in“ expecting the device to cope with it
     * an integer value larger than `0` will pause for that amount of seconds before sending the next `adb restore` command.
+* `MK_AUTOCONFIRM_DELAY`: Similarly, if using `AUTO_CONFIRM`, you can specify a delay in seconds to give the device time to act.
+Default is 3.
 * `MK_XPRIVACY_EXPORT`: whether to trigger a data export of XPrivacy.
 Disabled (`0`) by default, so Adebar doesn't have to check for its presence unnecessarily.
   Set to `1` to enable it.